Genie Boy

-Last year’s post, The Men’s Department, I shared how my Dad was all about discipline, education and being well-mannered for my older brother and myself.
-There was some fun too, trips to the Philadelphia Zoo and Atlantic City Beach every summer.
-I still love to ice skate and helping him organize street cleanings at our first home in Germantown.
-This year marked 60 years for my parents marriage, a great accomplishment in this day and age.
-Their marriage reminds me of a what it means to have a covenant relationship that is ordained by God, never to give up and work through any problems that may and will arise.
+In last year’s post, The Men’s Department, I shared how my Dad was about discipline, education, and being well-mannered for my older brother and myself.
+There was some fun, too, such as trips to the Philadelphia Zoo and Atlantic City Beach every summer.
+I still love to ice skate and help him organize street cleanings at our first home in Germantown.

-I am not trying to single out my dad on any health issues but going along with the motive for writing this blog, I am obligated to mention health issues that affect men especially African-American males, not just prostate cancer‘s staggering statistics but the following are the top leading causes of death for African Americans:
+I am not trying to single out my Dad on any health issues, but going along with the motive for writing this blog, I am obligated to mention health issues that affect men, especially African-American males, not just prostate cancer‘s staggering statistics, but the following are the top leading causes of death for African Americans:

 1. Heart Disease